 Belly

-Though not all of our cats would love to be touched in the belly.
+However, not all of our cats would love to be touched in the belly.
 The belly is one of the most sensitive and ticklish parts of your cat.
-Your cat enjoys a tickle on this part when it tried to roll over and still show its tummy to you.
+Your cat enjoys a tickle on this part when it tries to roll over and still shows its tummy to you.

 Paws